alanwunsche/agentware-book/README.md

 [Introduction](./Introduction)
 <br />
-A look at the State of AI in 2023; Setting the stage for Agentware
+A deep dive into the rapid acceleration of Generative AI during 2023, to set the stage for Agentware.

 ### Part I. The Awakening
 [Chapter 1: Unveiling Possibilities](./Chapter-1)